 No procedures of class evaluations on solid and transparent criteria by students appear to have been designed or set in effect.
-Such evaluations would significantly contribute, in our eyes, to the regular and suitable improvement of the study program.
+Such class evaluations, which are in effect in most respectable universities, would significantly contribute, in our eyes, to the regular and suitable improvement of the study program.

-We feel that the need to amend the study program to incorporate the missing issues discussed above is pressing.
-We understand that, in fact, such amendments need perhaps to be decided uniformly over programs at the university level, rather than approved separately for each postgraduate program.
+While we are overall satisfied with the design and approval of this PSP, we feel that the need to amend the study program to incorporate the missing issues discussed above is pressing.
+We are aware of the fact that such amendments need perhaps to be decided uniformly over programs at the university level, rather than approved separately for each postgraduate program.
 But we also see that each particular program could easily incorporate the missing issues in its particular "Guide of Studies", and such a settlement would be just good enough as a first step at the moment.
 We urge the faculty to thoroughly consider and approve suitable amendments to the study program.

 Principle 2: Design and approval of postgraduate study

 programmes

-Fully compliant X
+Fully compliant Х

 Substantially compliant

 Partially compliant

 Non-compliant